 - Experience incorporating and using technology in instruction

-- You work as a team to promote successful outcomes for youth.
+- Ability to closely collaborate with colleagues and function as part of a team to promote successful outcomes for youth

 - Proficiency in Spanish, Mandarin, or French preferred

 Work Schedule: Full time, Monday through Friday, 35 hours per week, occasional evening and weekend hours as needed